g2384/Life-In-The-UK/Facts.md

 Many local authorities appoint a **mayor**, who is the ceremonial leader of the council.
 In some towns, a mayor is elected to be the effective leader of the administration.

 **MPs** are elected through a system called **‘first past the post’**.
 In each constituency, the candidate who gets the most votes is elected.

-# Organisations

-## EU

-Elections for the European Parliament are held every **five** years.
-Elected members are called **members of the European Parliament (MEPs)**.

-Elections to the European Parliament use a system of **proportional representation**, where seats are allocated to each party in proportion to the total number of votes it has won.

-The UK is a **full member** of the European Union but does not use the Euro currency.

-The Council of Europe is responsible for the **protection and promotion of human rights** in those countries.
-The Council of Europe has no power to make laws but **draws up conventions and charters**, the most well-known of which is the **European Convention on Human Rights and Fundamental Freedoms**.

-The European Council is not part of the British government.

-European Union:

-List of Former EU Member Countries:
-- United Kingdom (UK)

-List of Official EU Candidate Countries:
-- Albania
-- North Macedonia
-- Montenegro
-- Serbia
-- Turkey

-List of Potential EU Candidate Countries:
-- Bosnia and Herzegovina
-- Kosovo

-List of European Countries That Aren't EU Members, Candidates, or Potential Candidates:
-- Andorra
-- Belarus
-- Moldova
-- Iceland*
-- Liechtenstein
-- Monaco
-- Norway*
-- Russia**
-- San Marino
-- Switzerland*
-- Ukraine
-- Vatican City

-List of Arguably European Countries That Aren't EU Members, Candidates, or Potential Candidates:
-- Armenia (physically on Asian side, but within Transcaucasia)
-- Azerbaijan (in Transcaucasia, mostly in Asia with small parts in Europe)
-- Georgia (in Transcaucasia, mostly in Asia with small parts in Europe)
-- Kazakhstan (mostly in Asia, with a small part in Europe)

-## NATO

-NATO is a group of European and North American countries that have agreed to help each other if they come **under attack**.
-It also aims to **maintain peace** between all of its members.

-## Commonwealth

-The Commonwealth has no power over its members, although it can suspend membership.

-Membership to the Commonwealth is **voluntary**.

-The Commonwealth is based on the core values of
-- democracy,
-- good government
-- and the rule of law.

-The Queen is the ceremonial head of the Commonwealth.

-The Commonwealth is an association of countries that support each other and work together towards shared goals in democracy and development.
-Most member states were once part of the British Empire, although a few countries which were not have also joined.

-There are 54 countries in the Commonwealth
-- Africa
-  - Botswana
-  - Cameroon
-  - Gambia, The
-  - Ghana
-  - Kenya
-  - Kingdom of Eswatini
-  - Lesotho
-  - Malawi
-  - Mauritius
-  - Mozambique
-  - Namibia
-  - Nigeria
-  - Rwanda
-  - Seychelles
-  - Sierra Leone
-  - South Africa
-  - Uganda
-  - United Republic of Tanzania
-  - Zambia
-- Asia
-  - Bangladesh
-  - Brunei Darussalam
-  - India
-  - Malaysia
-  - Maldives
-  - Pakistan
-  - Singapore
-  - Sri Lanka
-- Caribbean and Americas<br>
-  - Antigua and Barbuda
-  - Bahamas, The
-  - Barbados
-  - Belize
-  - Canada
-  - Dominica
-  - Grenada
-  - Guyana
-  - Jamaica
-  - Saint Lucia
-  - St Kitts and Nevis
-  - St Vincent and The Grenadines
-  - Trinidad and Tobago
-- Europe
-  - Cyprus
-  - Malta
-  - United Kingdom
-- Pacific
-  - Australia
-  - Fiji
-  - Kiribati
-  - Nauru
-  - New Zealand
-  - Papua New Guinea
-  - Samoa
-  - Solomon Islands
-  - Tonga
-  - Tuvalu
-  - Vanuatu

-Zimbabwe, Costa Rica are not members of the Commonwealth.

 # History